artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 ![](../../img/tor1.PNG)

 After we're done we'll edit the TOR config file.
-Since this is not our home directory, where we can change things as we please, in order to write to the file we need to prefix our commando with **sudo**.
+Since this is not our home directory, where we can change things as we please, in order to write to the file we need to prefix our command with **sudo**.

 Run `sudo nano /etc/tor/torrc` to open the file with superuser privileges and edit the top of the file to look something like this: